In this whitepaper, we describe how AWS IoT technologies are complementary to mimik’s distributed edge cloud platform.Continue reading

 (*) About the Author

 Siavash Alamouti is a pioneer and thought leader in open mobile internet.
 His inventions and industry initiatives have touched everyone globally.
 His space-time block code (known as Alamouti code) is included in over 10 billion devices.
 His contributions to the adoption of OFDMA/MIMO in 4G with Mobile WiMAX is what eventually led to a more open international standard with LTE.
 He is the visionary behind the WiGig Alliance and inclusion of mmWave technology in the WiFi Alliance Roadmap.
 Close to 20,000 citations to-date in Google Scholar is an indicator of the level impact on the modern technology landscape.
 His passionate lobbying for spectrum reform with FCC in the US and globally at ITU opened the path for the adoption of smart antenna and OFDMA technologies in the unlicensed and licensed bands in the US and eventually globally.
 He is an advocate of decentralized power in business, society, and technology and believes that decentralization is a key factor to ensure a sustainable global ecosystem.
 In the last few years, he has been quietly focused on enabling distributed edge cloud to help democratize personal data and decentralization of “cloud” and its extension to the edge.
-Before joining mimik as President & CEO, he was the Group R&D Director at Vodafone in London, UK where he managed R&D, corporate venture, and intellectual property for the entire group.
+Siavash is the executive chairman of mimik, he was the President & CEO from 2014 to Jan 2020.
+Before joining mimik he was the Group R&D Director at Vodafone in London, UK where he managed R&D, corporate venture, and intellectual property for the entire group.
 Prior to Vodafone, he was an Intel Fellow and CTO of the Mobile Wireless Group.
 Before Intel, Alamouti was the CTO at the start up Vivato and prior to that had senior technology roles in Cadence Design Systems, AT&T Wireless Services, McCaw Cellular, and MPR Teltech Ltd.